grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.33.2014.11
+- New canvas: quick fix for Firefox not extracting timer properly from play page

 1.32.2014.11
 - New canvas: fix loading from sandbox and play pages
 - New canvas: faster loading from sandbox and play pages